From Word Sequences to Behavioral Sequences: Adapting Modeling and Evaluation Paradigms for Longitudinal NLP: Related Work

 \paragraph{Source-specific leakage goes beyond coarse human attributes.} Related concerns appear in work on non-i.i.d.\ supervision, showing that models can exploit source-specific regularities and fail to generalize when the human source changes.
 For example, \citet{geva-etal-2019-modeling} demonstrate that models can leverage annotator identifiers and that performance drops under annotator-disjoint splits, motivating source-aware evaluation.
 More recently, \citet{orlikowski-etal-2023-ecological} show that even when sociodemographic attributes correlate with label variation, modeling those attributes does not recover individual annotator behavior, highlighting that leakage cannot be reduced to coarse metadata; our setting instantiates an analogous issue for \emph{authors} with the added complication of temporal ordering.

 \paragraph{Modeling people over time.} A parallel line of work adapts models to individuals via user representations or personalization, and human-language modeling arguments similarly treat individuals as generators of text with states and traits \citep{lynn-etal-2017-human, soni-etal-2022-human}.
 In longitudinal prediction tasks, autoregressive and sequence-aware models have been used to exploit temporal context \citep{matero-schwartz-2020-autoregressive}.
+Related work in temporal user modeling has tracked how user-level language patterns shift over time~\citep{amir2017quantifying} and examined how models can be adapted to capture individual longitudinal trajectories~\citep{hills-etal-2023-creation}.
 Our contribution is complementary: we show that making the evaluation target explicit changes which modeling choices look favorable, motivating sequence inputs by default and model internals that support different coarseness of state representations depending on the regime.